Halbann/CaptureTools/GameData/CaptureTools/readme.txt

 - Fixed a bug where the part under the mouse when starting a capture would be stuck as highlighted.

+- Fixed a bug where part highlighters would reappear during a recording after hiding and showing the UI.

 ## 1.2.0